Freelancing and AI: Tools and Approaches You Actually Need to Learn

 - Save the final version as a template.

-For example, you might automate things like:
+You might automate things like:

 - Saving client form responses into a project board